 It’s quite problematic to know if you’re already an intermediate, advanced or still a beginner.
 The best way to train is to adjust the routine to your exact level of strength and skill.
 How to do that?
 With The Movement Athlete, of course!

-With The Movement Athlete, you’re weighted training routine will be designed based on you.
+With The Movement Athlete, your weighted training routine will be designed based on you.
 Not too difficult that your form will be compromised.
 Not too easy that you’ll be basically wasting your time.
-Just challenging enough to get your gains and reach you Hulk-like strength gains down.
+Just challenging enough to get your gains and reach your Hulk-like strength gains down.

 Stay strong, friends!